 If it’s a question of substituting juices for sodas and other sugar drinks, then sure, it’s a good thing.
 Juices are filled with great nutrients and the sugars they contain are all natural.
 You should bear in mind however, that they still contain calories, so be sure to include them in your daily calorie count.

 If juices are your way of getting your daily fruit and vegetable servings, on the other hand, then I’m afraid that’s not so good, for two reasons.

 First of all, juices are nowhere near as filling as whole fruits and/or vegetables.
-And secondly, juicing fruits and vegetables, especially in a juicer, removes all of the valuable dietary fiber from the food.
+And secondly, juicing fruits and vegetables in a juicer removes most of the valuable dietary fiber from the food.
 This problem can be overcome however by popping the fruits and/or vegetables into a blender and blending them.
 This way nothing is stripped out.

 MYTH #6: Cholesterol is bad for you.

 FACTS: The truth is there is good cholesterol (high density lipoprotein, or HDL) and bad cholesterol (low density lipoprotein, or LDL).

 Bad cholesterol forms deposits that line and clog your arteries and contribute to heart disease.
 You need good cholesterol however, to build cells, make vital hormones, and transport cholesterol away from the arteries, back to the liver.